ultratrikx/vibewriter/README.md

-# VibeWrite - OpenAI GPT for Google Docs
+# VibeWrite - AI Assistant for Google Docs

-A Chrome extension that integrates OpenAI GPT into Google Docs to provide real-time writing assistance, suggestions, and a chat interface.
+A Chrome extension that integrates AI (OpenAI or Ollama) into Google Docs to provide real-time writing assistance, suggestions, and a chat interface.
+Choose between cloud-based OpenAI or local Ollama models for privacy.

 ## Features